 Blank is active in state and national art and design education associations.
 She currently is co-director of the NAEA Design Thinking Summer Institute and facilitates a monthly virtual StudioChat series for K–21 educators that explores how design thinking methodologies are being applied in education and industries from multiple perspectives.
 Additionally, Blank is chair of the Design Interest Group-PAEA (Pennsylvania Art Education Association) chapter and serves on the DesignED planning board.
 She is past chair of both the NAEA Design Interest Group and the PAEA Higher Education Division and presents regularly at conferences on topics like “Visible Learning & Design Thinking Methodologies for K–16 Art and Design Educators,” “Design Thinking for Social Equity,” “Creativity and Visual Literacy for Workforce Preparedness,” “Adopting Design Thinking Education in Art Education Programs,” and “Inspiring & Experiential Design Thinking Art-Making Activities.”

-She earned her MEd from Arcadia University, Pennsylvania.
+She earned her MEd from Arcadia University, Glenside, Pennsylvania.
 As a practicing artist and trained graphic designer, her body of 2-D and 3-D work includes mixed media, mosaics, found-object sculptures and acrylic painting.
-Gallery showings and works for sale have been exhibited in PA and NJ.
+Gallery showings and works for sale have been exhibited in Pennsylvania and New Jersey.